HaoKang-Timmy/Epipe/dataparallel_simulate/ngpu_vs_parallel_pipe/Readme.md

 # speed and acc

-Here is a test of model parallel + parallelism pipeline and data parallel
+Here is a test of model parallel + parallelism pipeline and data-parallel

 You could use the code provided at